 FIGURE 3.9.
 Plots of residuals versus predicted values for two different regression models.
-In each plot, the red line is a smooth fit to the residuals, and the blue line is a linear fit to the residuals.
+In each plot, the red line is a smooth fit to the residuals, and the blue line is a linear fit.
 It is easier to identify a trend.
 Left: A linear regression of 'mpg' on 'horsepower'.
 A strong pattern in the residuals indicates non-linearity in the data.
-Right: A linear regression of 'mpg' on 'horsepower' and 'horsepower2'.
+Right: A linear regression of 'mpg' on 'horsepower' and 'horsepower'.
 There is little pattern in the residuals.

-Try to use non linear transformations of the predictor ($\log X$, X^2 , \sqrt{X} , ...)
+Try to use non linear transformations of the predictor ( $\log X$ , $X^2$ , $\sqrt{X}$ , ...)